QutEcoacoustics/interaction-experiments/content/experiments/fcs/welcome.md

 type: blank
 ---

+The following experiment will introduce you to the exploration and searching of 24-hour soundscapes.

-The following study requires that you have access to your computer's audio.<p>
+This requires that you have access to your computer's audio.

-We recommend viewing on a laptop or PC as images will not load correctly on a smaller screen.<p>
+We recommend viewing on a laptop or PC as images will not load correctly on a smaller screen.

+Please **do not click back** once you begin the experiment as you will exit the experiment entirely.

 Click Continue if you are ready to proceed.

 {{< continue-button >}}